OroArmorModding/Oro-Config/README.md

 Currently broken

 ### Example:
-These are pulled from the testmod, and are part of this repositiory.
+These are pulled from the testmod, and are part of this repository.
 [Test Mod](https://github.com/OroArmor/oro-config/tree/master/fabric-testmod/src/main)

 Config Class:
 ```java